Phil Craig: Leader of South Africa’s Referendum Party

 27:49.42 – Brian David Crane

 I think it’s interesting as well.
-So people understand this like the demographics inside of the western cape versus let’s call it elsewhere in South Africa and also because you have these 2 policies that I’m aware of like Bb ee I might get the acronyms wrong.
-But this broad-based ah black empowerment bb be um.
+So people understand this like the demographics inside of the Western Cape versus let’s call it elsewhere in South Africa and also because you have these 2 policies that I’m aware of.
+Like BB BE I might get the acronyms wrong.
+But this broad-based ah black empowerment BB BE.

 28:09.38 – Brian David Crane

-And you have this um like this effectively like a racist procurement setup where if you are a state-owned Enterprise you need to buy according to you know, racial characteristics of the owners of the companies and so a big part of.
+And you have effectively like a racist procurement setup where if you are a state-owned enterprise.
+You need to buy according to you know, racial characteristics of the owners of the companies and so a big part of.

 28:15.54 – Phil Craig